Updated 3/17/ 2026

 Brushing Basics

-• Tools: A slicker brush for detangling, a pin brush for smoothing, and a metal comb with wide and narrow teeth for sensitive areas like behind the ears and under the legs.
+- Tools: A slicker brush for detangling, a pin brush for daily maintenance, and a metal comb for finishing and checking your work.

-• Tip: Lightly mist the coat with a ready-to-use leave-in conditioner such as Cindra Maxi Care before brushing to reduce friction and minimize breakage.
+- Tip: Lightly mist the coat with Cindra Maxi Care before brushing.
+Dry brushing is one of the fastest ways to damage coat.

 Bathing Your Shih Tzu